 If you’re a business owner seeking to grab your customer’s attention, the use of negative space gives your logo an eye-catching, provocative edge.

 Martin Newcombe Property Maintenance

 You can probably see a trend in the trends: Simplicity and clarity are key components to any successful logo.

 And, of course, logos have become more important than ever.
 According to Fortune:

 A logo isn’t just a name or an icon or other visual signature on company letterhead or a billboard or other promotional venue anymore.
 Take that device out of your pocket or bag and swipe through the screens, as you probably do many times a day anyway.
 You now carry dozens of brand icons wherever you go.
 “People are literally, physically interacting with those symbols in a way that they never did,” says Michael Bierut, partner in the prominent design firm Pentagram.

-A great logo walks the line between timelessness and trendiness: designing a logo that is both can be a challenge.
+A great logo walks the line between timelessness and trendiness: designing both can be a challenge.
 A logo that’s unique, attractive, adeptly communicates your brand values requires an understanding of the current design trends, like the ones listed here.

 Design Done Better